lucaji/lucaji.github.io/bio/index.md

 {{< figure src="lucaji-milletgrain-round-logo.png" title="the milletgrain" >}}

-Luca Cipressi (also known Milletgrain) is a musician, visual artist, and technologist.
+Milletgrain is a musician, visual artist, and technologist.
 His work seamlessly blends analog warmth with digital innovation, drawing inspiration from global traditions and experimental sounds.

 With a background in electronic engineering and a passion for storytelling, Milletgrain crafts immersive soundscapes that traverse genres and geographies.
 His projects often intertwine music with visual arts, reflecting a deep appreciation for cultural narratives and technological exploration.